lkatalin/hello-enclave/README.md

+## Note
+This README has not been updated to reflect code cleanup from the echoserver branch.
+The functionality is mostly as described below, with some pruning and merging of functions.

 ## To run
 This code relies on the linux-sgx-driver from: https://github.com/intel/linux-sgx-driver It also assumes you have the SGX SDK installed from: https://github.com/intel/linux-sgx